 Council investigating noise complaints

-If the above options do not work or you don't feel able to talk to your neighbours, the Council may be able to assist you.
+If the above options do not work or you do not feel able to talk to your neighbours, the council may be able to assist you.

 To be considered a statutory nuisance a noise has to have occurred more than once, directly affect you at your property and is typically prolonged when it happens.
 Before taking any action you should consider: